-Of course, I am sometimes hesitant to use the word, "doctrine," to describe the sense of God as Three.
-This notion of God as Three is more than just a dusty doctrine, or some dogma to argue about, and certainly not some test of orthodoxy.
+Yes, I am sometimes hesitant to use the word, "doctrine," to describe the sense of God as Three.
+This notion of God as Three is not just a dusty doctrine, and not some dogma to argue about, and certainly not some test of orthodoxy.

 No, this understanding of God as Three, a Trinity of Persons, is a reality.
 It is a spiritual reality that goes beyond Christianity, or any religion.
-And it has a critical importance today.
-It is a deep contribution in our present time of unrest.
+And it has a critical relevance today.
+It is a deep gift in our present time of unrest and separation.